mrbusche/backseatfan.com/_posts/2010-02-24-tiger-woods-peta-billboard.md

   </p>

   <p>
-    The bill board will say &#8220;Too Much Sex Can Be a Bad Thing &#8230; For Little Tigers Too.
-Help Keep Your Cats (and Dogs) Out of Trouble: Always Spay or Neuter!&#8221;
+    The bill board will say "Too Much Sex Can Be a Bad Thing ?
+For Little Tigers Too.
+Help Keep Your Cats (and Dogs) Out of Trouble: Always Spay or Neuter!"
   </p>

   <p>